Skip to main content

 build:release --workspace_status_command="${PWD}/workspace_status.sh"

-In this case, the release engineer can navigate to the CI webpage and trigger the delivery pipeline manually, providing special parameters:
+To facilitate these cases and others, the release engineer can navigate to the CI webpage and trigger the delivery pipeline manually, providing special parameters:

-• delivery_commit: what commit to check out and deliver.
+• delivery_commit: What commit to check out and deliver.

 • workspace: The workspace that the delivery_targets live within.